Evolution II: Complexity of Biological Systems

 Yeah, it can use sign language like they use sign language for the deaf, they’ve done this.
 Apes also cannot produce sounds like humans can.
 This is interesting.
 They can't produce words.
 They say it's due to the structure of their throats.
 But the thing is that if you can’t produce words in one way, then you can produce them in another way.
 And they have a tongue, a throat, and so on, so they could make some kind of patterned sounds.
 But they never learned to do that either.
 But they can make hand symbols like the language for the deaf – and make symbols for banana and want.
 So the ape will make something like want, want want, banana, banana, banana.
 And you know what it wants.
 It can do that.
 But it can’t say something like, “I would have wanted a banana if I were hungry.”
 You know, it wouldn’t come up with anything like that.

-Actually, efforts have been made to program computers, to use language, and just to give you an idea, somebody programed a computer once to make statements about stacks of toy blocks And you can actually type in on a typewriter a question like, “Is there a red block on top of a green block?”
+Actually, efforts have been made to program computers to use language, and just to give you an idea, somebody programmed a computer once to make statements about stacks of toy blocks.
+And you can actually type in on a typewriter a question like, “Is there a red block on top of a green block?”
 And the computer would analyze the scene of blocks and say yes or no correctly, depending on what the situation was.
-So this was considered to be a great triumph of programing, when it first came out.
+So this was considered to be a great triumph of programming when it first came out.

 For example, if you want to change a computer program to make some minor modifications in what the program does, typically you’d have to change in a number of different places, because one change here requires a change there and it requires a change over here, and so on.
 So you’d have to rewrite quite a few things in order to make even a minor change.
 And to introduce a completely new function, then you’ll have to do extensive writing of whole new routines and so forth.
 So this is the problem of evolution: If you try and actually specify what happens in an exact way, then you’ll find out it is very difficult to evolve one thing into another.